Skip to main content

 • Use the Current API Endpoint for local network integrations.

-• Use the Secure Cloud API Endpoint for encrypted communication over the internet.
+• Use the Cloud API Endpoint when accessing the API over the internet.

 4. Manage API Key: